Intermark/IMBenchmark/README.md

 ## But why no Swift?!?

 Right now this code is using a semi-private function of the libdispatch library called `dispatch_benchmark()` which unfortunately needs a declaration to use.
-I couldn't get a Swift project or playground to recognize this function, but I may not know enough about Sewift and so I could have been doing that wrong.
+I couldn't get a Swift project or playground to recognize this function, but I may not know enough about Swift and so I could have been doing that wrong.
 In the meantime, I recommend using a bridging header and calling the ObjC version from Swift.

 ## License